javarb/notes/sessions/2018/july/Session_9.md

 - Refactor

 ##### <span style="color:red;">Red</span>
-Write as little code as posible for make a failing test.
+Write as little test code as possible for make a failing test.
 Has to be relevant to the test that we're doing.
 A compilation error is a valid case.

 ##### <span style="color:green;">Green</span>
 Write as little production code as possible to make all the tests we wrote in unit to pass.